A Sustainable NonProfit Housing Developer with a Vocational Education Program

-A project in Southwestern New Mexico focusing on affordable housing using local materials, food sovereignty, social resilience and training the next generation of tradespeople.
+Our project in Southwestern New Mexico focuses on affordable housing using local materials, food sovereignty, social resilience and training the next generation of tradespeople.

-It’s more than just a single neighborhood designed for its microbiome— it’s a sustainable microvillage template that is designed to go viral.
+It’s more than just a single neighborhood designed for its microbiome— it’s a sustainable neighborhood template that is designed to go viral.

 We build and train people to build Adobe structures according to the New Mexico Earthen Building Code as safe, affordable, elegant, clean, fire-proof homes with clean energy and smart water management.
 Learn More.